shelltar/acc/README.md

 #
 # Certain switches tend to be problematic/unreliable under specific condition (e.g., screen off, fast charging, heavy load).
 # Sometimes, this is caused by rogue thermal management programs (e.g., mi_thermald).
-# To mitigate this, one may try thermal_suspend and/or force_off.
+# To mitigate this, one may want to try force_off or a thermal mod.

 # cooldown_capacity (cc) #